Longwood railway station

 Longwood is a closed station located in the town of Longwood, on the North East line, in Victoria, Australia.
 The station had a single platform on the east side of the former broad gauge line, with the standard gauge line running behind, in a 19 ft deep cutting, with a pedestrian overpass providing station access.
 A former passing loop, with the same name, was located nearby.

 The station opened on 20 November 1872, as the temporary northern terminus of the line.
 A large goods shed was provided, with a station building erected in 1878.
 In 1885, a signal cabin was provided on the platform, being incorporated into the station building in 1916, and a crossing loop provided in 1926.
-The station was one of 35 closed to passenger traffic on 4 October 1981, as part of the New Deal timetable for country passengers.
+The station was one of 35 closed to passenger traffic on 4 October 1981, as part of the New Deal for Country Passengers.
 In 1987, a number of points at the station were spiked normal, and later removed.